MJKirk/misc/README.md

-# misc
+# Misc
-A collection of miscellaneous things
+A collection of miscellaneous things that (currently) don't live anywhere else.